gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 Want to learn more about image optimization challenges?
 Read the Conceptual Guide: [Why Gatsby's Automatic Image Optimizations Matter](/docs/conceptual/using-gatsby-image/).
 For full documentation on all configuration options, see [the reference guide](/docs/reference/built-in-components/gatsby-plugin-image).

-The new Gatsby Image plugin is currently in beta, but you can try it out now and see what it can do for the performance of your site.

 ## Getting started

 1. Install the following packages: